dunky11/react-saas-template/README.md

 # react-saas-template
 Remains of a failed saas business I once tried to build.
-Now avaible as a template for building an saas application using React + Material-ui.
+Now avaible as a template for building an saas application using React + Material-UI.

 ## Getting Started